ttscoff/Brett-s-TextExpander-Snippets/README.md

 Just collecting a few of my favorite TextExpander snippets here, feel free to use.
 I have these set to expand after a Tab, but they should work with just about any expansion settings.
 Related commands all have similar beginnings to make using the "Suggest Completions" feature easier.

+This repo now includes the base system I'm using to generate downloads with custom snippets.
+The files to be customized are named with the extension ".tedist" and the prefixes in the "abbreviation" string of the plist are replaced with "[[PREFIX]]".
+The rest is handled by the php files.

+`getsnippets.php` is called through ajax and serves as an example for reading the snippets and shortcuts from the plist.
+Returns json output for the file specified in the query string with "file=groupname" (no extension).

 ### Snippets ###

 #### Tools.textexpander ####